New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

-In this blog post, I'll show you how to scrape google news by using Python and our Google news API, even if you're not a Python developer.
+In this blog post, I'll show you how to scrape google news with Python and our Google News scraper, even if you're not a Python developer.
 You'll start with the straightforward RSS feed URL method to grab news headlines in structured XML.
-Then I'll show you how ScrapingBee’s web scraping API, our Google News API and IP rotation can extract public data.
+Then I'll show you how ScrapingBee's web scraping API, our Google News API, and even our Google Search Results API can extract public data.

 By the end of this guide, you'll have an easy access to the every news title you need without getting bogged down in complex infrastructure.
 Let's begin!